 Are you confused by what therapists and self-help authors mean when they talk about codependency (sometimes spelled co-dependency) as well as the codependent individual?
-Don't be surprised if this is so.
-There isn’t just one definition for codependency out there.
+Don't be surprised if you are.
+There's not just one definition for codependency you're going to see out there.
 (By the way, codependency, like alcoholism, should be seen as the problem or issue whereas the term codependent, like alcoholic, refers to the person with the problem.)

-One author's writings may seem to imply that codependency is about becoming obssessed with the destructive behavior of an addict and trying to control it.
-Then, in the process, the codependent essentially becomes the doormat of the addict since the codependent assumes respnsibility for cleaning up messes the addict has created.
+One author's writings may seem to imply that codependency is about becoming obsessed with the destructive behavior of an addict and trying to control it.
+Then, in the process, the codependent essentially becomes the doormat of the addict since the codependent assumes responsibility for cleaning up messes the addict has created.

-Because the terms codependency and codependent can be used to mean slightly diffferent things by different therapists and self-help authors, don’t just assume you know what that particular person is refering to or means because you’ve come across the terms codependency and codependent before.
+Because the terms codependency and codependent can be used to mean slightly different things by different therapists and self-help authors, don’t just assume you know what that particular person is referring to or means because you’ve come across the terms codependency and codependent before.
 Strive to understand how that therapist or author defines these two terms.

 The History Behind the Concept of Codependency

 Originally, the concept of codependency was developed and used by those in the recovery field (recovery from alcoholism, that is) to refer to the type of beliefs and behaviors that adults who grew up in families impacted by alcohol typically exhibited.
-In other words, adult children of alcoholics often held some similar dysfunctional beliefs, and they displayed some similar maladaptive behaviors.
+In other words, adult children of alcoholics often held some similar dysfunctional beliefs, and hence, these people also displayed some similar maladaptive behaviors.
 But then, as children, they were basically forced into adopting certain beliefs and behaviors because parents or caregivers demanded this of them.
-Then again, these beliefs or beahviors may have helped these children to better cope with their chaotic home lives, including helping them to minimize some of the emotional and physical pain that was often a part of it.
+That said, these beliefs or behaviors may have helped these children to better cope with their chaotic home lives, including helping them to minimize some of the emotional pain that was often a part of it.

 In time, therapists and others realized that more than children of alcoholics displayed some of these same dysfunctional beliefs and behaviors.
 Other problems besides alcoholism that created such self-defeating beliefs and behaviors in adults included: